Death by Numbers

-Death by Numbers is a 2024 American short documentary film co-produced and directed by Kim A. Snyder.
+Death by Numbers is a 2024 American documentary short film co-produced and directed by Kim A. Snyder.
 The film, in which Sam, a survivor of the 2018 Parkland school shooting, confronts her assailant in a poetic journey to empowerment and features extensive footage from the ensuing trial.
 It had its world premiere on October 5, 2024 at the Hamptons International Film Festival, and was later screened at the Woodstock Film Festival on October 19.

 On January 23, 2025, it was nominated for the Best Documentary Short Film at the 97th Academy Awards.